-With regard to the Unit Area system (Fig. 3), which will be used subsequently in data analysis, the ICJ line transects six Unit Areas, 4Xp and q, 5Yb and f, and 5Zj and m.
-(These latter Unit Areas could, perhaps more correctly, be referred to as 5Zej and 5Zem as both are in Subdiv.
+With regard to the unit area system (Fig. 3), which will be used subsequently in data analysis, the ICJ line transects six unit areas, 4Xp, 4Xq, 5Yb, 5Yf, 5Zj, and 5Zm.
+(These latter unit areas could, perhaps more correctly, be referred to as 5Zej and 5Zem as both are in Subdiv.
 5Ze.
 However, for brevity, and as there is no danger of confusion, the terminology 5Zj and 5Zm is used here.)
-The Unit Areas shown in Fig. 3 are those currently in use by Canada which are closely similar, though not quite identical, to those defined by Rounsefell (1948) as applying from 1943 to the USA statistical system.
+The unit areas shown in Fig. 3 are those currently in use by Canada which are closely similar, though not quite identical, to those defined by Rounsefell (1948) as applying from 1943 to the USA statistical system.

-Canadian proposal for revision of Subarea 4/5 boundary
+Canadian Proposal for Revision of Subarea 4/5 Boundary

-The Canadian proposal to adjust the Subarea 4/5 boundary to coincide with the ICJ line (NAFO MS 1985) although clear in that all areas to the east of the ICJ line would be in Subarea 4 and all areas to the west of it would be in Subarea 5, leaves open the question of precisely how this is to be accomplished, in addition to the question of the impact that adoption of such a proposal would have.
+The Canadian proposal to adjust the Subarea 4/5 boundary to coincide with the ICJ line (NAFO, MS 1985), although clear in that all areas to the east of the ICJ line would be in Subarea 4 and all areas to the west of it would be in Subarea 5, leaves open the question of precisely how this is to be accomplished, in addition to the question of the impact that adoption of such a proposal would have.
 Indeed, the impacts will depend to a significant degree on the precise changes to be adopted.
 The following framework has been used for the evaluation of potential impacts of a change in the boundary.

 It is necessary to connect Point A to the international land boundary terminus, the origin of the present Subarea 4/5 boundary as well as an agreed point in the jurisdictional claims of Canada and the USA.
-It is presumed that the connecting line will not proceed to the terminus in a direction taking it west or south of Point A. Thus, it is considered below for the purpose of providing illustrative examples of potential impacts that the "maximum" and "minimum" area of Unit Area 5Yb which would be reassigned from Div.
+It is presumed that the connecting line will not proceed to the terminus in a direction taking it west or south of Point A. Thus, it is considered below for the purpose of providing illustrative examples of potential impacts that the "maximum" and "minimum" area of unit area 5Yb which would be reassigned from Div.
 5Y to Div.
-4X would be defined by the Canadian claim line (approximating a line due north from Point A) and by a line due east from Point A, respectively (Fig. 3).
+4X would be defined by the Canadian claim line (approximately a line due north from Point A) and by a line due east from Point A respectively (Fig. 3).

 South of Point A, the ICJ line cuts off small portions of 4Xq and 4Xp, and of 5Yf, which would become parts of Subarea 5 and Subarea 4 respectively.
-The ICJ line then cuts off large portions of 5Zj and m which would become part of Subarea 4.
-In keeping with CWP working principle (c), it is necessary to consider whether these reassigned areas are large and important enough to merit creation of new Divisions or Subdivisions to maintain statistical continuity, or whether they become part of adjacent Divisions/Subdivisions within their new Subarea.
+The ICJ line then cuts off large portions of 5Zj and 5Zm which would become part of Subarea 4.
+In keeping with CWP working principle (c), it is necessary to consider whether these reassigned areas are large and important enough to merit creation of new divisions or subdivisions to maintain statistical continuity, or whether they become part of adjacent divisions or subdivisions within their new subarea.

-Finally, the course of the Subarea boundary seaward of Point D will have to be decided upon.
-The proximity of Point D to the present Subarea 4/5 boundary suggests that the ICJ line should be extended in some fashion to join the present boundary at 65° 40' W and thence due south to 39° 00'N. Point D is well off the Continental Shelf and the solution adopted cannot affect historical fisheries records in a significant way, with the possible exception of those for large pelagic species.
+Finally, the course of the proposed subarea boundary seaward of Point D will have to be decided upon.
+The proximity of Point D to the present Subarea 4/5 boundary suggests that the ICJ line could be joined in some fashion to the present boundary at 65° 40'W and thence run due south to 39° 00'N. The ICJ line south of about 41°00'N lies over depths greater than 1000 fm and Point D is well off the continental shelf.
+Thus, any solution adopted which involves only that area south of 41° 00'N cannot affect historical fishery records in a significant way, with the possible exception of those for large pelagic species.
 If the ICJ line is joined to the present Subarea 4/5 line in the immediate proximity of Point D, statistics for these species will not be significantly affected either.